lexman/tuttle/doc/tutorial.md

          unzip internet_users.zip it.net.user.p2_Indicator_en_csv_v2.csv

-The first line tells tuttle to "download" the file from the world bank into internet_users.zip.
+The first line tells tuttle to ``download`` the file from the world bank into internet_users.zip.
 The csv file we want to use is called it.net.user.p2_Indicator_en_csv_v2.csv inside the zip, so next step is to unzip it (line 3 and 4).

+#TODO explain more

 Let's run this workflow :